-There are many strategies to improve summary writing.
-It is a great skill to have as a reader, writer, and movie-goer.
-You want to be able to write all kinds of summaries - some short, condensed, and simple, some elaborate, long, and extremely detailed.
+Summary writing is a great skill to have as a reader, writer, and movie-goer.
+It’s important to be able to write all kinds of summaries - some short, condensed, and simple; some elaborate, long, and extremely detailed.
 Writing summaries is an easy skill to learn and an even easier skill to practice.
-Summaries are an important part of our everyday lives that help us to share information quickly.
-Keep reading to learn more about strategies to improve summary writing.
+Summaries are an important part of everyday life, providing a way to quickly share information.

 When writing a summary, try creating two columns on a piece of paper: One for important information, and one for trivial information.

-Organize your thoughts on this page, and try to only include important information in your summary.
-Trivial information will be organized in this list for your future reference, but you don’t have to worry about putting it in your written summary.
+- Organize your thoughts on this page, and try to only include important information in your summary.